cristian-george/ImageQualityEstimators/README.md

-# IQA
+# Image Quality Estimators
-IQA: The Challenge of Acccurate Image Quality Assessment
+The Challenge of Acccurate Image Quality Assessment